ASP.NET Web Deployment using Visual Studio: Deploying to Production

 Create the production environment and the production publish profile

-Create the production web site and database in Windows Azure, following the same procedure that you used for staging.
+Create the production web app and database in Azure, following the same procedure that you used for staging.

 When you create the database, you can choose to put it on the same server you created earlier, or create a new server.